At Least 200 Headstones Vandalized With Swastikas at Illinois Cemetery

 As many as 200 headstones were vandalized with swastikas at a cemetery in Glen Carbon, Illinois, Glen Carbon Police Lieutenant Wayne White said.

 Homes in a subdivision in neighboring Edwardsville, Illinois, were also vandalized with swastikas.

+Edwardsville and Glen Carbon Police officers took a 34-year-old man into custody over the incident, the Edwardsville Police Department said.

-Police suspect an adult male in both incidents.
-Edwardsville police released surveillance video of the suspect.
+“Further information will be released after criminal charges are filed,” the department said in a statement.
+Police earlier released surveillance video of a suspect.

 The headstones were spray-painted sometime between midnight and 7 a.m.
 Saturday morning.